Disabling cyber security breach.

 - FEMA offers multiple resources to help develop an emergency response plan

 Another option is to work with a company that develops policies and provides general safety training.
 MidwestHR, a certified professional employer organization (CPEO), specializes in HR.
 In addition to benefits, payroll administration, workers comp, and retirement planning, we also provide HR guidance that reinforces your emergency preparedness and recovery plan.
 This includes developing preventive measures that can be instituted now to guard against human-caused hazards.
 For instance, we develop corrective action programs and educate employees on OSHA requirements.
 By using a consistent strategy in managing employee performance, behavior and safety, you can decrease the likelihood of emergencies.
-By outsourcing all or part of your HR duties to us, you free up time for strategic initiatives like emergency planning.
+By outsourcing your HR duties to us, you free up time for strategic initiatives like emergency planning.
 Give us a call at 630-836-3000 to learn more.